-How To Do A Staggered Good Morning and Lateral Lunge
+How to Do a Staggered Good Morning and Lateral Lunge

 Stagger your feet, so your left leg is slightly in front of your right foot.
 Kickstand your back right foot, right heel floating off the ground.
 Keep 80% of your weight in your front foot, 20% in your back right toe.